 The South Carolina Office of Resilience is responsible for developing and implementing a Strategic Statewide Resilience and Risk Reduction Plan (Resilience Plan).
-The Plan identifies major flood risks around the state and potential losses that could occur as a result of extreme weather events.
-The Plan will provide strategies for local governments to implement resilience into their communities in order to mitigate potential flood risks.
+The Plan identifies major flood risks around the state and potential losses that could occur as a result of extreme weather events, and provides strategies for local governments to implement resilience into their communities in order to mitigate potential flood risks.

 SCOR welcomes comments and questions from the public as they review the Draft Flood Vulnerability Assessment, Draft Climate Chapter and appendices.
 When submitting feedback for the Vulnerability Assessment and related materials, please enter Resilience Planning in the subject line.
 Submit feedback here, or email firstname.lastname@example.org.